percona/pmm/source/install/aws-upgrade.rst

 steps should be followed.

 1. Expand the disk from AWS Console/CLI to the desired capacity.
-2. Login to the |pmm| EC2 instance and verify that the disk capacity has increased.
+2. Login to the PMM EC2 instance and verify that the disk capacity has increased.
 For example, if you have expanded disk from 16G to 32G, ``dmesg`` output should look like below::